Some past (and in some cases ongoing) projects:

 - #Streetfind(s) — documenting my use of street found items — from clothes to a functional bread machine and boom box — to help draw attention to urban waste and re-use streams, the longevity of some items and issues of industrial design and dematerialization.

 - Healthy Urban Development — employed by Elton Consulting, I helped to research and author a book-length Healthy Urban Development Checklist to assist health professionals and others in shaping better urban policies, plans and proposals.
-The work further opened my eyes to various possible barriers to healthier urban development / built form and public health including those related to the design and management of places of work.
-Specifically, I became more attune to issues of indoor air quality, lighting and HVAC but also waste management and hard and soft infrastructure for active transportation.
-It also led me to reconnect with and offer alternatives to urban planning and consulting work as chiefly desk-bound, buttoned-up “document creation business.”
+The work further opened my eyes to various possible barriers to healthier urban development including those related to the design and management of places of work.
+Specifically, I became more attune to indoor air quality, lighting and HVAC issues but also waste management and hard and soft infrastructure for active transportation.
+It also led me to reconnect with and recommit to offering alternatives to urban planning and consulting work as chiefly desk-bound “document creation business.”

 - Public art mapping + street furniture creation / tactical urbanism (Salvador, Brazil) — this was 2006-7 experimentation with portable and affordable GPS (Garmin Geko 201) and CommunityWalk, a tool for online participatory mapping.
 I helped to waypoint where public murals by artist Bel Borba were then located.
 Additionally, I constructed a park bench and planter box out of bamboo and other found materials, installing it in a neighborhood pocket park at Rua César Zama and Rua Barão de Sergy.
 It appears that more formal benches were installed in this public space in 2014-15?
 Tudo azul!